-This course requires significant effort both in and out of class.
-Outside of class students will be expected to keep pace with the reading/videos and come to class prepared.
-If you come to class unprepared it will negatively impact your ability to complete the lab exercises.
-For every one hour in class, the student is expected to put in an effort of at least 3 hours outside the class for studying and completing writing assignments.
+This course requires significant effort.
+This is a 3 credit hour class.
+For each credit hour you should expect to put in 3 hours of work.
 Depending upon background and preparedness, some students may have to put in additional effort.
 DO NOT PROCRASTINATE.
 Prioritize, schedule, and take responsibility for your actions and you should do very well in this class.
 To be successful in this course, you MUST take an active role in the learning process.